shubham2295/shubham2295/README.md

 - 🌱 I’m currently learning **new things everyday**

-- 👨‍💻 All of my projects are available at [https://shubhampatel.netlify.app/](https://shubhampatel.netlify.app/)
+- 👨‍💻 All of my projects are available [here](https://shubhampatel.netlify.app/)

 - 💬 Ask me about **JavaScript, React.js, Node.js**